How To Apply

 The 3-day waiting period may be waived upon application to a District Court Judge under conditions of emergency or extraordinary circumstances.
 You must first apply for the Marriage Certificate (license) and obtain the waiver form from the Recorder.
 There is an additional fee of $5 for a waiver application.

 Once you have completed the application and obtained the waiver form, you may then proceed to present the application to a District Court Judge for consideration.
 You must come to the 3rd floor of the Courthouse and request to see a Judge.
-Order hours are daily 1:30 pm until 2:30 pm.
+Order hours are daily 1:30 pm until 2:30 pm. (please note that this is only for the 3 day waiver; not for a marriage ceremony).
 Judges are not usually otherwise available on a walk-in basis at other times due to the Court docket.

 Judges and Judicial Magistrates also perform wedding ceremonies outside of normal business hours and/or away from the Courthouse upon prior arrangements.
 There will normally be a fee charged for wedding ceremonies performed at the convenience of the parties.
 You must contact the Judge or Judicial Magistrate directly to make these arrangements.